 Recycling at Pinnacles

-In recent years, Pinnacles National Monument has generated over 50 tons of solid waste per year.
+In recent years, Pinnacles National Park has generated over 50 tons of solid waste per year.
 More than 3/4 of this waste comes from park visitors.
 As with the rest of California, the park was mandated to divert at least 50% of its waste from the landfill.

 The most sustainable practice to achieve this goal is to Reduce what you bring into the park to only what is essential and reusable and to take back what is left to Reuse, Recycle and Rot (compost) at your home.